Christopher Norton

 There are lots of ways to measure success.
 I established feedback loops and wrote short surveys given to candidates during on-boarding to give us some updated data on what was or wasn't attracting talent.
 Landing pages for job fairs and other events with CTAs for sending in resumes would also allow us to gauge interest from particular events over time.
 Overall recruiters could monitor if how many times they had to reach out to clients or how many candidates they were able to fill.

 Internal review and user surveys from the new feedback loop were very positive.
-I got moved to other projects but metrics control was handed over to recruiters and the marketing team.
-They kept the updated design for 5+ years.
+I moved on to other projects, but metrics control was handed over to recruiters and the marketing team.
+The updated design was maintained for over five years.